Credible takeaways

 Transferring balances between credit cards is simple, but usually makes the most sense if you have a low or 0% APR balance transfer offer.
 A balance transfer offer could be on an existing card or a new card that you seek out for such a promotion.
 You can transfer one or more credit card balances to the chosen card, up to its credit limit.

-The 0% APR period could last from 6 months to two years, depending on the card issuer and relevant promotion.
+The 0% APR period could last from 6 to 21 months, depending on the card issuer.
 This is important, because the length of the promotional APR period indicates the time by which you should pay off the transferred amount.
 Otherwise, the rate will adjust to the card’s standard APR, which could be near or higher than 30%.
-In addition to paying off your balance within this time, you’ll also need to pay a balance transfer fee, which is usually 3% or 5% of the transferred amount.
+In addition to paying off your balance within this time, you might also have to pay a balance transfer fee, which is usually 3% or 5% of the transferred amount.

-Note that, unlike a personal loan, credit cards have a variable rate, which means the APR may fluctuate as market conditions change.
+Note that, unlike most personal loans, credit cards have a variable rate, which means the APR may fluctuate as market conditions change.
 If you keep a balance once the rate adjusts, your minimum monthly payment and the amount of interest charged could increase.

 Here’s an example of how a balance transfer credit card works: